 Deals and leads are arranged in a visually neat system, making progress along the sales pipeline simple and uncluttered.

-Easy collaboration for users both within teams and across teams
+Easy collaboration for users both within and across teams

-With all your data in one place, any interaction with a client or a lead can be managed in real time, so that users who need that information can use it immediately, while also allowing separate teams to build up a complex picture of their leads from the beginning of the interaction.
+With all your data in one place, any interaction with a client or a lead can be managed in real time, so that users who need that information can use it immediately.
+This also allows separate teams to build up a complex picture of their leads from the beginning of the interaction.

-The features offered by a great cloud CRM should make your organization’s life a lot easier, freeing up time and reducing spend on lower priority tasks and ensuring coherency across the sales process.
+The features offered by great cloud CRM solutions should make your organization’s life a lot easier, freeing up time and reducing spend on lower priority tasks and ensuring coherency across the sales process.

-With the addition of third-party integrations, a CRM can be tailored to fit your organization’s exact needs, providing an even more streamlined and effective service.
+With the addition of third-party integrations, a CRM can be tailored to fit your exact business needs, providing an even more streamlined and effective service.

 Third-party integrations can help to boost productivity, but knowing the vast array of apps available to you can be overwhelming at first.
 The following apps make a good starting point for any business: